pderaaij/research-intrapreneurship/thesis/chapter-2.md

 To answer the main hypothesis in this research the fit concept of needs-supplies is chosen.
 Needs-supplies fit displays the alignment of the employees needs, desires, or preferences and the supply provided by the job they perform [@kristof2005] The reason for this is twofold: 1) autonomy is typically researched in the context of person-job fit [@vanVianen2018], and 2) needs-supplies fit has the greatest impact on job attitudes [@kristof2005].
 Regarding the effects of (mis)fit two opposing views are prevalent.
 The affective-consistency based view states that a needs-supplies fit gives rise to positive attitudes, which in turn acts as motivators [@yu2016].
 The view of self-regulation holds an opposite perspective.
 Within this view the core principle of cybernetics is followed that a negative feedback loop is required to get in motion [@edwards1992].
 In other words, there has to be a misfit in order to engage in certain behaviour.
 The research of @yu2016 showed that a misfit of autonomy yields proactive behaviour at an individual, supporting the self-regulatory view.

-### 2.2.1 @@ The affective-consistency based view
+### 2.2.1 The affective-consistency based view

 Prevalent idea in the affective-cognitive based view is that a needs-supplies fit is required in order to be motivated [@yu2016].
 The view posits that when a person experience positive work-based emotions, the person would be inclined to adjust or perceive aspect so that a person-environment fit exists.
 Likewise, negative emotions would lead a person to be inclined that a misfit exists [@yu2009].
 To illustrate with an example, when an individual has had a good period of work with the flexibility to schedule its own day and make own decision, this person would like perceive a fit of autonomy, For an individual that has been told what to do for a period of time, and haven't been allowed to make its own decisions while being custom to it, a misfit is most likely to be perceived.

 Many researches has implicitly or explicitly researched this affective-consistency based view.
 A fit between the autonomy needs and supplies can be viewed from the existing literature that treats autonomy as a job resource or job design perspective.
 Although the person-environment fit is not directly used in this research, it does display an underlying assumption that providing autonomy will lead to positive work experiences and as such enhance the perceived fit.

 @deJong2015 found that job autonomy was directly related to the intrapreneurial dimensions of innovativeness and proactiveness.
 Job autonomy in this research made a difference towards entrepreneurial behaviour.
 Job performance is also affected by job autonomy. @mueckeHowDoesJob2019 found that job autonomy leads to better performance as it enhance work motivation and reduces mental strain.
 In conjunction with high-quality leader-member exchange, job autonomy strengthens the effect of this exchange on creative work.
 Summarising, job autonomy has been found to have positive outcomes on a variety of perspectives.
 Yet, underlying in all these positive outcomes is a fit between the autonomy needs and supplies.
-Meaning, as an individual when I get the right level of autonomy I will show higher levels of intrapreneurial behaviour, compared to those who feel they lack of have too much of autonomy.
+Meaning, as an individual when I get the right level of autonomy I will show higher levels of intrapreneurial behaviour, compared to those who feel they either lack or have too much autonomy.

 > Hypothesis 1a: A perceived needs-supplies fit on autonomy will positively effect intrapreneurial behaviour